It all started with a wok, a roll and a dream…

 With my mother as commander-in-chief, and I as her willing apprentice, our pan-Asian catering business took off and we were soon doing star-studded parties and high fashion events.
 She realized I would never be able to handle the cooking alone if she was always there to lead me, so she announced one day out of the blue that she was going to Europe for three months with a friend.
 I was left to my own devices and a deep fryer and was forced to figure things out on my own.
 That summer, I finally sprouted my culinary wings and flew from her bird’s nest soup.

-I retired from catering when I became pregnant with our own Double Happiness, twins Dylan and Becca, and focused my energy on my blog and cookbooks -- 300 Best Rice Cooker Recipes, Everyday Thai Cooking and Everyday Chinese Cookbook: 101 Delicious Recipes from My Mother’s Kitchen.
+I retired from catering when I became pregnant with our own Double Happiness, twins Dylan and Becca, and focused my energy on my blog and cookbooks -- 300 Best Rice Cooker Recipes, Everyday Thai Cooking and Everyday Chinese Cookbook: 101 Delicious Recipes from My Mother’s Kitchen and the newest “Katie Chin’s Global Family Cookbook” coming in April 2021.
 You will find a cookbook section on my blog with more information on my books.

-When the twins grew out of their toddler phase, I launched a new catering business called Wok Star Catering.
+A few years ago, I launched a new catering business called Wok Star Catering.
 Like my blog, Wok Star Catering specializes in all styles of Asian cuisine.
+Since the start of the Pandemic, I have pivoted and am teaching virtual cooking classes with cook along kits.

 Since my mother passed away, I’ve been on many extraordinary culinary adventures on my own such as cooking at The White House in 2013 for the Annual Easter Egg Roll to serving as a guest judge on Iron Chef America.
-I also competed recently on Food Network’s Cutthroat Kitchen (what a hoot) and appeared on The Real on Fox and The Hallmark Channel on behalf of my latest cookbook which honors my mom.
+I’ve also competed on Food Network’s Cutthroat Kitchen (what a hoot) and Beat Bobby Flay and I’ve appeared on The Real on Fox, The Today Show and The Hallmark Channel on behalf of my last cookbook which honors my mom.
 You can view my media clips in the media section of my blog.
 I also went on a six-city tour with Macy’s to promote my new cookbook on behalf of Asian Pacific American Heritage Month.
 I always strive to take my blog followers along with me on my cooking adventures and post recipes and anecdotes inspired by my travels and experiences.

 I hope you enjoy my blog as much as I enjoy creating it.
 If I can do it, you can do it!